SubPointSolutions/subpointsolutions-docs/SPMeta2.Docs/Web/Definitions/Foundation/FieldDefinitionTests.md

 We should be able to provision a single SharePoint site field as well as set of fields by given properties.

 ###Scope
-Should be deployed under site.
+Should be deployed under site or list.

 ###Implementation
 Site field provision is enabled via FieldDefinition object.